tModLoader/tModLoader/PortingNotes_1.4.5.md

 - BuffID.Sets.BasicMountData is now just BuffID.Sets.MountType.
 It no longer stores a `BuffID.Sets.BuffMountData` since mounts no longer "faceLeft" or right.
 It now just stores the MountID directly.
 - BuffID.IsAnNPCWhipDebuff, which tModLoader renamed to IsATagBuff, has changed a lot.
 Need to document the new behavior.
 Do we want to revert the name change?
 Also CanBeRemovedByNetMessage docs are now wrong.
 - ProjectileID.Sets.HeldProjDoesNotUsePlayerGfxOffY removed.
 How has this been fixed?
 I thought it wouldn't be fixed in vanilla.
 - ProjectileID.Sets.DontAttachHideToAlpha removed.
 What replaced it?
+Is it usesOwnerLight?
+Update Projectile.hide docs as well.
 - Need to determine if hooks need to act on ModItem or WorldItem.
 For example: `ItemIO.SendModData(item3, writer);`
 - The number3 parameter of the SyncEquipment message seems to have changed meaning.
 Docs needed.